 Christine Norris is the Communications Manager for the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia (CHOP).
-As part of CIRP's Outreach and Advocacy team, she works directly with the Center's Teen Driving Safety and Traumatic Stress teams to translate their findings into peer-reviewed papers; blog posts; reports; educational tools; website content; news articles; YouTube channels; and social media communications to create meaningful change in pediatric injury prevention.
+As part of CIRP's Outreach and Advocacy team, she works directly with the Center's Teen Driving Safety, Traumatic Stress, and Traffic Medicine and Transportation Equity teams to translate their findings into peer-reviewed papers; blog posts; reports; educational tools; website content; news articles; YouTube channels; and social media communications to create meaningful change in pediatric injury prevention.
 Christine also works closely with CIRP’s Training team to attract the best and the brightest future scientists for hands-on training opportunities.